Alexandra Cadanțu-Ignatik: 2014

 Cadanțu started the year in Auckland where she had to retire in her first round, 1–6, 0–4 down against Kurumi Nara.
 She also fell at the first round in Hobart (losing to Olivia Rogowska), at the Australian Open (to Flavia Pennetta), and in Rio (to Teliana Pereira).

 Then things started to improve with a quarterfinal at Florianópolis, beating wildcard Gabriela Cé in the first round and Dinah Pfizenmaier in the second before losing to Yaroslava Shvedova, in straight sets.
 Cadanțu fell in the first round at Indian Wells and Miami, losing to rising stars CoCo Vandeweghe and Zarina Diyas, respectively.
 In Katowice, she beat Yanina Wickmayer before losing a tight three-set match to third seed Carla Suárez Navarro.
 She then had a nine-match losing streak, including the French Open and Wimbledon, which she snapped at the $100k Contrexéville.
 She won the doubles title at Bucharest alongside compatriot Ana Bogdan; they beat Çağla Büyükakçay and Karin Knapp in the final.
 Later in the year, she reached quarterfinals of the ITF events at Saint-Malo, Monterrey and Victoria.

+2024: Retirement

+Cadanțu-Ignatik announced her retirement from professional tennis in June 2024.